brnborges/DublinBicycleApp/README.md

 ## About The Project

-This is my Mobile Developer Assignment.
-Is a simple app that shows all the dublin bike stations rendering the amount of bikes available by station
+This is my sample of an application for bicycle rental in dublin, showing the stations and the respective quantities of bicycles evaluated.

 ![ezgif-5-25e331e601f7](https://user-images.githubusercontent.com/60415859/83365218-95b44100-a39e-11ea-9b74-19c55c7eb673.gif)